Andy Murray Wins Wimbledon 2013: 8 Moments That Made the Match

 Murray uses his slice backhand and quick feet to prolong the point and shows his absolute determination to win his first Wimbledon.

-Andy Murray Breaks for the Lead, Wimbledon 2013
+3. Murray Breaks Djokovic for the First Time

 On the seventh break point of the match, Andy Murray hits a backhand winner down the line.
 He now leads 2-1.
 This was the seventh break point Murray saw, but there was no surprise when he failed to capitalize on those.